 This means that the weakest fighter (d4) has a 7.5% chance to hit the strongest fighter (d20).

 MOVEMENT is abstracted, and therefore, so is RANGE for the most part.
-If you have a scenario where one of the two parties landing a hit on the other is absolutely impossible (sniper shooting man with shiv), replace "man with shiv landing a hit" with either an ally of the shiv man landing a hit, or the sniper getting a wound because of a fuckup or the shiv man's cunning shiv plan.
-Just make sure that if the sniper doesn't win against the shiv man, the sniper bleeds.
+If you have a scenario where one of the two parties landing a hit on the other is absolutely impossible (sniper shooting man with shiv), but the shiv man does win the fight roll, replace "man with shiv landing a hit" with either an ally of the shiv man landing a hit, or the sniper getting a wound because of a fuckup or the shiv man's cunning shiv plan.
 When the fight die is rolled, someone gets hurt.

 |Art by Andrew Sebastian Kwan|

 Armour that stops an attack takes a hit.
-Weapons specify whether they do or don't hit armour that they bypass (things like chainsaws do, things like daggers don't).
+Depending on the attack, armour will also take a hit if it's bypassed: if your armour is a helmet and the attacking weapon is a sledgehammer, that's gonna go through the helmet to hit you rather than around it.
 Better armour can take more hits before it breaks.
 No armour should have more than 4 hits it can take.
 Armour that has taken some hits can be repaired, armour with all of its hits exhausted is destroyed.

 The definition of armour, and hits to armour, is not strict.
 A hit could mean the force that protects you tires out or otherwise becomes less able.
 Here are some more atypical pieces of armour: